petermr/pathways/wikipathways/README.md

-# automatic Extraction of Wikipathaways
+# automatic Extraction of Wikipathways

 ## history